jaedmunt/flux-demo-fastapi/README.md

 ## TODOS:

-- [ ] Specific versioning on the requirements files
+- [x] Specific versioning on the requirements files
+- [ ] Speed up conmsumer
+- [ ] Distributed scheduler (Kafka) needs to partition by domains

 fluxdemo-fastapi/